lnkn/blog/src/pages/Salted_Caramel_Scotcheroos/index.md

 description : These bars make for such a great holiday treat and you will be reaching for your second scotcheroo in no time.
 date: '2018-09-28'
 image: Scotcheroo1.jpeg
-lead: "PSA: these are crack. - Jackson Bloom"
+lead: "\"PSA: these are crack. - Jackson Bloom\""
 ---
 *Salted Caramel Scotcheroos coming your way!
 These bars make for such a great treat and you will be reaching for your second scotcheroo in no time.*